 Who is Daphne Koller?

-Daphne Koller is an American computer scientist of Israeli descent with general interests in the field of artificial intelligence and its applications in biomedical science.
+Daphne Koller is an American computer scientist of Israeli descent with a general interest in artificial intelligence and its applications in biomedical science.

-Koller, who completed her Master’s degree at The Hebrew University of Jerusalem whilst only 18 years old, is also the co-founder of education platforms Coursera and Engageli as well as machine learning-based drug development company Insitro.
+Koller, who completed her Master’s degree at the Hebrew University of Jerusalem at the age of 18, is also the co-founder of education platforms Coursera and Engageli and machine learning-based drug development company Insitro.

 Education and early career